KwatMDPhD/how_to_svelte/README.md

 Svelte-static-website tutorial for busy perfectionists who want to learn everything :school_satchel:

+Master any programming skill is by 4 steps:

+1. Build something simple with it
+2. Add some features to this thing slowly, one-by-one, and taking time
+3. Re-learn this programming skill from scratch in depth by doing tutorials and reading documentations
+4. Refactor, extend, and grow this thing further more

+Initially, stay broad and make things work.
+Later, get deeper and spend as much time as needed for complete understanding.
+Aim for perfection, but ship as often as possible.

 ## Make the simplest svelte app

 Make the most minimal app (select `Skeleton project` and no to everything else)